memsql/singlestore-kafka-connector/demo/README.md

 * kafka-connect
 * memsql

-Then start kafka-connect job with such a configuration:
+Then the kafka-connect job will be launched with this configuration:

 ```
 {